Find Affordable College Courses

 Providence, RI

 A rank of #5 on this year’s list means Brown University is a great place for political science and government students working on their doctor’s degree.
-Located in the city of Providence, Brown is a private not-for-profit school with a large student population.
+Located in the city of Providence, Brown is a private not-for-profit college with a large student population.

 Of the 6 students majoring in political science at Brown, 67% are male and 33% are female.